 - 105 Introductory Seminars in History (F2i, F3).
-These seminars on specific topics are primarily for first-year students and sophomores, but are open to all students.
+These seminars on specific topics are open to all students including those in their first year.
 The courses are writing intensive and fulfill one of the "written communication" requirements (F2i), as well as the "historical forces" (F3) requirement.
+Students may count two courses at this level toward the History major or minor.
 No prerequisites are required. - Any course at the 200-level (see Catalogue).
-The Department's 200-level courses are introductory surveys that require no special background.
-All 200-level History courses are suitable for any student, including those in their first- or second-year.
-All 200-level History courses count towards a major (and minor) in History, and so are also suitable for students considering a major (or minor) in History.
+The Department's 200-level courses survey various historical topics but require no special background and are open to all students, including those in their first or second year.
+All 200-level History courses count towards a major (and minor) in History, so are also suitable for students considering a major (or minor) in History.
 There are no prerequisites for 200-level courses.
-(F3, some F5, F8, F9)
+(F3, some F5, F8, F9

 - Any 200-level course (F3, some F5, F8, F9) - 300 The Historian's Craft (F2i).
-This course is designed for majors or those seriously considering majoring in History only.
+This course is designed for majors or those seriously considering majoring in History; this course also counts toward the History minor but is not required for the minor..
 Ideally it should be taken sophomore year or no later than fall of the junior year, although highly-motivated first-year students who intend to major in History may also enroll after consulting with the instructor.